 Families deserve an educated advocate on their side as they navigate the road to college, so Sarah created CBCR with an ambition to fulfill this role.
 Sarah whole-heartedly believes in the power of challenging and inspiring each of her students, ensuring that each student's experience is personalized based upon his or her college and career ambitions and goals.

+After intensive research and planning, Sarah built CBCR from the ground up and has since been invested in creating a personalized approach for students on the road to college.
 Sarah specializes in work with families based in New York, Massachusetts, Florida, Maryland, and the Foreign Service, but this list continues to lengthen as CBCR grows!
 Sarah thrives working as a connection between students and their educational aspirations.
 Encouraging students to embrace the experiences that their education has afforded them in order to transition to the university.
 Through their work together, students have earned acceptance to elite and ivy league universities across the nation, been awarded Presidential Scholarships, Honors College admission, and even been offered exclusive seats in selective programs like the Lyceum Scholars.

 Sarah is dedicated to all students with whom she works, as well as their families.
-Sarah aims to teach students, and their parents, how to navigate the process, through regular communication and filtering of questions, providing a resource for the entire family.
-Sarah's mission is to help students to navigate their choices, academics, and experiences in order to gain admission into the college or university that best suits their future aspirations.
+Sarah aims to teach students, and their parents, how to navigate the process through regular communication and filtering of questions, providing a resource for the entire family.
+Sarah's mission is to help students navigate their choices, academics, and experiences in order to gain admission into the college or university that best suits their future aspirations.

-Outside of the classroom, Sarah has a passion for running, crafting, reading, baseball, and spending time with her family.
+Outside of the classroom, Sarah has a passion for running, creating, reading, baseball, and spending time with her family.
 Sarah currently resides in Massachusetts with her husband Brad, their two sons, Broderick and Dreux, and their dog Maggie.

 Joslyn A. Giles, MSEd